starch-uk/sca-extra/CONTRIBUTING.md

 ## Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
 Please be respectful and constructive in all interactions.
 We aim to maintain a welcoming and inclusive community.

 Thank you for contributing to sca-extra!